About a year ago, we published this article on how to get started with browser testing in less than 2 hours. Bold statement, right?

 There are various types of compatibility tests.
 Those types include the following:

 Automated vs manual browser testing

-Basically, you need to decide if you want to run browser tests without any human intervention (= automated testing) or with human intervention (=manual testing).
+You need to decide if you want to run browser tests without any human intervention (= automated browser testing) or with human intervention (=manual browser testing).